clerk/clerk-sdk-csharp/docs/sdks/sessions/README.md

 ## ~~Verify~~

-Returns the session if it is authenticated, otherwise returns an error.
+Returns the session if it is authenticated; otherwise, returns an error.
 WARNING: This endpoint is deprecated and will be removed in future versions.
 We strongly recommend switching to networkless verification using short-lived session tokens,
          which is implemented transparently in all recent SDK versions (e.g. [NodeJS SDK](https://clerk.com/docs/backend-requests/handling/nodejs#clerk-express-require-auth)).
          For more details on how networkless verification works, refer to our [Session Tokens documentation](https://clerk.com/docs/backend-requests/resources/session-tokens).